-Children: Medicaid covers comprehensive dental care that includes a variety of dental services.
-Some of the most common services for children are dental exams, cleanings and flouride applications every six months; dental sealants for permanent teeth; fillings; root canals; and anesthesia.
-Your child should see a dentist as soon as his or her first tooth comes in or no later than the child's first birthday.
+Children: A dental exam every six months is covered.
+Fillings are also covered.
+Your child should see a dentist at age 1 or when his or her first tooth comes in or no later than the child's first birthday.